kupferlauncher/kupfer/Documentation/PluginAPI.rst

     implementation-specific internal data.

 ``get_actions()``
-    Returns the *builtin* Actions for a Leaf; builtin Actions are such that do not apply generally, but only to Leaves defined in a particular module or Plugin.
+    Return a sequence of Actions that always apply to the Leaf.
+These are "built-in" actions.

 ``__hash__`` and ``__eq__``
     Leaves are hashable, can be members in a set, and duplicates are recognized (and removed); this is essensial so that equivalent Leaves from different sources are recognized.

+    These methods need normally not be overridden.

-By default duplicates are recognized if both the name and the ``Leaf.object`` property are the same.
+    By default leaves are equal if both the name and the ``Leaf.object`` attribute are the same.

 ``has_content()`` and ``content_source()``
-    These methods are used to find out if the object contain anything, like a folder contains files or a music album songs.
+    A leaf can contain something, like a folder contains files or a music album songs.

     If the Leaf should have content, it should override ``has_content`` to return ``True`` and define ``content_source()`` to return an instance of a Source.

     A Leaf may decide dynamically if it has content or not.

 Action
 ------

+Action inherits KupferObject.

 An Action represents a command using a direct object and an optional indirect object.
 One example is ``kupfer.obj.fileactions.Open`` that